lewoudar/kifurushi/docs/usage.md

   object currently constructed.
 Fields already parsed can be accessed as properties of the _packet_ object.
 In our case we use the `length` field to know the exact length of `data`.
 We can therefore extract the value and return the remaining bytes.
 This is important because it will allow the _packet_ to process other fields if any.
-- `VariableStringField` has a property `_is_bytes` which helps to know if we want to process the value as `str` or `bytes`.
-By default, it is `False` meaning that we are dealing with `str`.
-This is why we use the `str.decode` method in the previous example.
-If you know that you want to treat the data as raw bytes, you probably don't want to decode the data. `VariableStringField` has a parameter `is_bytes` in its constructor to specify the nature of the data.
+- `VariableStringField` has a parameter `decode` which helps it to know the nature of the data we are manipulating.
+It will then perform some checks when setting the value, getting a random value, etc...
+Since we set `decode` to `True` in the previous example, we had to call the `decode` method when computing the value from raw data to have an internal value which is a string.

 ## Customize a packet class